quickfeed/quickfeed/doc/teacher.md

 autoapprove: false
 scorelimit: 80
 isgrouplab: false
+reviewers: 2
 ```

-`autoapprove` indicates whether or not Autograder will automatically approve the assignment when a sufficient score has been reached..
+`autoapprove` indicates whether or not Autograder will automatically approve the assignment when a sufficient score has been reached.
+`reviewers` indicate the number of manual reviews expected to be created for a student submission to this assignment.
 `scorelimit` defines the minimal percentage score on a student submission for the corresponding lab to be auto approved.
 If `scorelimit` is not set, only submissions with 80% or higher will be approved automatically.

 ## Student labs